Midnight Club: Street Racing: Development and release

-Midnight Club was unveiled on January 27, 2000 in a press release.
+Midnight Club was unveiled in January 2000 in a press release.
 The PlayStation 2 version was developed by Angel Studios and published by Rockstar Games.
-The Gameboy Advance version was developed by Rebellion Developments and published by Destination Software.
-They were released on October 26, 2000 and November 14, 2001, respectively.
-As part of promoting the game Rocstar Games received permission from the City of New York to shut down Times Square in order to photograph promotional material and box art for Midnight Club.
+The Game Boy Advance version was developed by Rebellion Developments and published by Destination Software.
+They were released on October 26, 2000 and November 9, 2001, respectively.
+It was released alongside the American release date of PlayStation 2 as a launch title.
+As part of promoting the game Rockstar Games received permission from the City of New York to shut down Times Square in order to photograph promotional material and box art for Midnight Club.

 The game's soundtrack features house and techno artists Derrick May and Surgeon and drum 'n' bass band Dom & Roland.
-"Their passion for creating superior music versus conforming to the industry standard is what makes them and their music truly unique" said Terry Donovan, COO of Rockstar Games, who further stated the music represents the "dark motivation of the members of the Midnight Club."
+Terry Donovan, COO of Rockstar Games said that "their passion for creating superior music versus conforming to the industry standard is what makes them and their music truly unique" and further stated that the music represents the "dark" motivation of the members of the Midnight Club.
 Gameplay is locked to 30 frames per second.

 Reception

-The PlayStation 2 version received "generally favorable reviews", while the Game Boy Advance version received "mixed" reviews, according to the review aggregation website Metacritic.
-In December 2000 it ranked fifth in total PlayStation 2 game sales.
-In February 2001 the game placed ninth in overall sales.
-By July 2006, the PlayStation 2 version sold 1.5 million units and earned $43 million in the U.S. NextGen ranked it as the 32nd highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
-Combined sales of Midnight Club console releases reached 2.5 million units in the U.S. by the latter date.
-The PS2 version was a runner-up for GameSpots annual "Best Driving Game" and "Best Game No One Played" awards, which went to Test Drive Le Mans and Samba de Amigo.
-The game won the award for "Racing Game of 2000" in both Editors' Choice and Readers' Choice at IGNs Best of 2000 Awards for PS2.
+The PlayStation 2 version received "generally favorable reviews", while the Game Boy Advance version received "mixed or average" reviews, according to the review aggregation website Metacritic.

-Douglass C. Perry of IGN wrote of the PS2 version: "In addition to the litany of cars, the huge cities are riddled with secrets and original ways to make shortcuts, which makes single player gameplay and two-player games extremely fun."
-Jeff Gerstmann of GameSpot called it "an extremely fun arcade-style racer."
-Shawn Sanders of GameRevolution, however, said, "While offering a decent helping of fun, the bland textures and ubiquitous gameplay make for a somewhat unexciting PS2 start."
-Kevin Rice of NextGen called it "An incredibly addictive arcade racer with excellent graphics and a rock-solid framerate.
-Oh, and you can hit pedestrians (by accident, of course).
-What's not to like?"
+Douglass C. Perry of IGN was positive to the PS2 version of the game, citing the car selection, level design of the cities, graphics and "fun" gameplay in single and multiplayer.
+Jeff Gerstmann of GameSpot called it a "fun" arcade-style racer.
+Shawn Sanders of GameRevolution however was less positive to the game and cited the graphics as "bland".
+Kevin Rice of NextGen called it an "addictive" arcade racer with "excellent" graphics and a "rock-solid" framerate.
+Lamchop of GamePro concluded in one review, "If you're looking for some new nightlife on your PlayStation 2, you should definitely join the Club."
+In another GamePro review, The Freshman called it "a good game that could have been great with a little more attention paid to really pushing the PS2.
+It's still one of the better launch titles, and a shoe-in for anyone who wants something different in their driving games library."